Skip to main content

 Key Monastery Spiti: Your Complete Visit Guide for 2026

 Perched at an altitude of 4,166 meters (13,668 ft) in the stark, moon-like landscapes of Spiti Valley, Key Monastery stands as one of the most iconic spiritual landmarks in the Indian Himalayas.
 Whether you're drawn by faith, culture, or the sheer drama of its setting, this 11th-century Tibetan Buddhist monastery offers a profound glimpse into the region’s ancient monastic traditions and breathtaking high-altitude solitude.
+As part of the key-monastery-spiti-visit-guide-2026, this destination should not be missed by trekkers, spiritual travelers, or cultural explorers visiting Himachal Pradesh.

 Where is Key Monastery Located?